webalgorithm/vistasocial-n8n/README.md

 # n8n-nodes-vistasocial

-n8n nodes for create charges and payments with [Vista Social](https://vistasocial.com)
+n8n nodes for managing your social presence with [Vista Social](https://vistasocial.com)

 ## How to use